swanson/building-awesome-software/_emails/2013-11-21-the-trouble-with-timestamps.md

 And it's good...until it isn't.

 There are certain types of data where the pretty format is fine.
-It originally came out of social networks, where the content was very time-sensitive.
-After a couple of days, the content would be stale and no one would be looking at it anyways.
+It originally came from social networks, where the content was very time-sensitive.
+When people talk about something posted on Facebook, they usually say something like "Did you see that picture Bill put on Facebook the other day?".
+You would get funny looks if you said "Did you see that picture posted on 2013-11-21T01:46:06+00:00?"
+So the timestamps matched the real-world format.

 But what about `git` commits?
 What if I needed to see exactly when a change was introduced into my code?
 The bug report was entered on October 04, have we fixed it already?
+We deployed a build on October 01 at 2:30pm, what other changes also went out?

 !["GitHub time ago"](http://i.imgur.com/Iz7yIMC.png)

-A month ago doesn't really tell me a whole lot.
+A month ago doesn't really tell me a whole lot in this case.

 !["GitHub full timestamp on hover"](http://i.imgur.com/HqkrfWq.png)